Policy on the Acceptance of Gifts

 3. Restricted Gifts.
 Like all charitable organizations, Agawam prefers gifts in general support of its goals to gifts for more limited purposes.
 Unrestricted support helps assure that Agawam will be able to respond to the needs and desires of the people it serves as those needs and desires change over time, in ways we cannot now foresee.

-Agawam gratefully accepts gifts restricted to the following purposes: Camperships, Buildings, and Preservation.
-Campership recipients are selected each year by the Director and are subject to review and approval by Agawam’s Campership Committee.
+Agawam gratefully accepts gifts designated to Camperships and our other existing Funds.
+Campership recipients are selected each year by the Director and are subject to review by Agawam’s Campership Committee.
 In addition, Agawam publishes an annually reviewed “wish list” of tangible goods, and gratefully accepts gifts that support the purchase of listed items.

 If a supporter of Agawam desires to devote a gift to another particular purpose, the size of the gift should warrant the effort necessary to see that the donor’s wishes are fulfilled.
 Gifts restricted to purposes other than those stated above may be accepted only with approval of the Committee.
 It is Agawam’s general practice to utilize both unrestricted and restricted gifts in support of needs in the following fiscal year.
 Gifts restricted for use during the current fiscal year must be approved by the Committee.
 Agawam considers the following factors in deciding whether to accept a restricted gift: